chaimaeBky/currency-converter/README.md

 A full-stack **currency converter** built with **React (frontend)** and **Flask (backend)**, fully containerized with **Docker** and deployed on **Azure Cloud**.

-This project showcases my skills in **frontend, backend, cloud deployment, and DevOps pipelines**.
+ This project highlights my skills in **frontend, backend, cloud deployment, and DevOps pipelines** and my ability to **design, develop, and deploy** a complete web application using modern tools.

 ---